johnnyman727/websocket-neopixels/README.md

 Note that you need to change the address of the server to whatever your Tessel's IP Address is.
 You may also need to change the number of LEDs your animation.
 I was using a 24 pixel ring.

-Wait until your Tessel reports that it's listening on port 8000, then run `tessel run client.js` to connect to the Tessel.
+Wait until your Tessel reports that it's listening on port 8000, then run `node client.js` to connect to the Tessel.
 You can start typing 'on' and 'off' into the command line to animate your Neopixels.
 ```.js
 var ws = require("nodejs-websocket");
 var port = 8000;